04 Jul Australian & South American Rosentreters

 Wilhelm and his son August traveled to the USA in 1914 (as per Ellis Island, New York Immigration Records) for what reason I do not know however, it could have been to try and find his brother August, or possibly to visit relatives unknown, or maybe just for a holiday.
 They traveled with another Toogoolawah family, Gustav Kaddatz & his wife, whose daughters Louise Dorothea married Wilhelm’s son Ernest Christian and Elizabeth Anna (Elsie) married Wilhelm’s son Franz Joseph.

-Wilhelm died of a broken neck after falling out of a tree on 26 Dec 1919 and is buried on the Rosentreter Farm.
+Wilhelm died of a broken neck after falling out of a tree he was cutting on 26 Dec 1919 and is buried on the Rosentreter Farm.
 Interestingly his funeral was conducted by a Church of England minister.

 She passed away on 6 Jan 1895 from a ruptured uterus (after 30 hours of labour and most likely a breach birth) and is buried at Walloon Lutheran Cemetery.